 Grapefruits are another good source of Vitamin C, an important mineral for the immune system and preventing bacteria development in the body.
 They’re also one of the fruits that are lower in potassium and sugar, which makes them an excellent source of nutrients for your kidneys.

 Though oatmeal is higher in potassium than some other grains, it’s also lower than many fruits and vegetables.
 Oats are particularly a good source of iron and Vitamin B6, which have both been found to be an important nutrient for preventing kidney stones and preventing nutrient depletion for those with CKD.

 Kale is a fantastic source of Vitamins A and C to prevent inflammation and protect the immune system.
 It’s also lower in potassium than some other vegetables and greens and contains a large amount of iron.
 Iron is important for healthy kidney function since many people with kidney disease have an iron deficiency.

 What to Avoid

 High protein diets should be avoided, especially if they’re sourced from animal-based foods.
 It’s also advised to reduce your intake of foods rich in phosphorus if you have kidney disease.
-Animal foods contribute to inflammation while high phosphorus containing foods can cause kidney stones.
-If you don’t have CKD and have trouble urinating, add a few more potassium-rich foods to your meals instead of reducing potassium in your diet.
+Animal foods contribute to inflammation while high phosphorus-containing foods can cause kidney stones.
+If you don’t have CKD and have trouble urinating, add a few more potassium-rich foods to your meals.
 Potassium is rich in fruits, vegetables, and even some whole grains, nuts, and seeds.